24/7 EMERGENCY +1 985 781 0804

 The purpose of the Bridge Investment Program (BIP) (Part A): Planning Grants are to 1) improve the safety, efficiency, and reliability of the movement of people and freight over bridges; 2) improve the condition of bridges in the United States; and 3) provide financial assistance that leverages and encourages non-Federal contributions from sponsors and stakeholders involved in the planning, design, and construction of eligible projects.
 Program funds are authorized through the Infrastructure Investment and Jobs Act (IIJA), Highway Infrastructure Program (HIP), and Highway Trust Fund (HTF).

-The Department of Transportation (DOT) seeks to award projects aligned with BIP Program goals; additional considerations, based on geographic diversity among grant recipients and the need for balance between the necessities of rural and urban communities, will be included in the evaluation process.
+The Department of Transportation (DOT) seeks to award projects aligned with BIP goals; additional considerations, based on geographic diversity among grant recipients and the necessity for balance between the needs of rural and urban communities, will be included in the evaluation process.

 NOFO Release Date 12/20/2023